 what indices or non-exchange traded bonds or debentures can

-may rise and fall, therefore the price of the ETF will also rise
+rise and fall, which means the price of the ETF can also rise and

 about fixed income investments.